“I’m glad to have company.” Nemo, the limbless ascetic, leaned to look over Leo’s shoulder. “I heard a bird. Will it arrive soon?”

 Leo clocked Nemo in the jaw.

-Nemo rolled back on his mutilated hips, but his low center of gravity rolled him upright like a child’s boxing toy.
+Nemo rolled backward on his mutilated hips, but his low center of gravity rolled him upright like a child’s boxing toy.
 Leo socked him again, and again Nemo rolled upright.
 “You really want my secret to freedom?” asked Nemo.

 “Make an offer.”